nourlybeque/nourlybeque/TikTok_project/README.md

 * **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 [Visualization specific to category 1]

-### Category 2:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 2]

 ### Category 3: